 “Many from disadvantaged backgrounds find themselves making difficult choices about their future based on how much their journey to college will cost, increasing the pressures of staying in education.

-“Travel costs should never be a barrier to education, today’s announcement will give a much needed helping hand to thousands who rely on rail travel to access education and training.”
+“Travel costs should never be a barrier to education.
+It will give a much needed helping hand to thousands who rely on rail travel to access education and training.”

 The new card is valid across England, Wales and services into Scotland.

-Its launch comes on the same day it was revealed regulated rail fares will rise by 2.8 per cent in January next year, in line with July’s retail price index (RPI) figure.
+The launch of the railcard comes as it was revealed last week that regulated rail fares will rise by 2.8 per cent in January next year, in line with July’s retail price index (RPI) figure.

 Some commuters could see their fares rise by £165, according to the Campaign for Better Transport.